samokhvalovgleb/dsba-itop2022-hw/Report/Store planner software project report.md

 ##### Suprevisor: Shershakov Sergey Andreevich

 # Problem statement:
 I had to create a QT application which will be helpful in finding the closest store with one parametr as an input.
-CSV file with the list of his competitors' store are given.
+CSV file with the list of his competitors' stores are given.
 # Individual problem:
 1) Add rows
 2) Delete rows